- All shipments are subject to examination at the discretion of Customs officials.

 - For shipments to Hawaii containing garden tools, outdoor furniture, playground equipment, motorcycles, scooters or any other items used outdoors, it is likely to be examined by U.S. Customs.
 If Customs finds outdoor items to be dirty or contain insects or snails, they will notify the State of Hawaii Department of Agriculture.
 The State may require the entire shipment to be cleaned, fumigated or frozen to clean potential bacteria or kill any invasive species.
 Shippers should be forewarned that they are responsible to pay for the expense of this process, it can be very costly and it may result in damage to household goods.
 Informed decisions should be made regarding the import of items.

 - U.S. Customs may also order intensive exams on any shipments containing food products, medications or liquor.
 The shipper is responsible to pay for the exams and any damage incurred during inspections by Customs officials.
+To better understand the inspection process if your shipment is selected, please review the below link:

 Following documents are required for import of household goods and personal effects into the United States: